 Complete English 102 (Academic Writing Seminar) with a minimum 2.0 grade AND complete an additional class labeled WA in the current schedule of classes by the end of the sophomore year.
 After attaining full junior standing, complete a course labeled WB in the current schedule of classes.

-Transfer students below sophomore level and without transfer writing credit must complete both English 102 (Academic Writing Seminar) plus an additional class labeled WA in the current schedule of classes by the end of their first year on campus.
-SAT Reading + Writing between 940-1050 OR ACT English + Writing between 37-45
+Transfer students below sophomore level and without transfer writing credit or qualifying test scores must complete both English 102 plus an additional class labeled WA in the current schedule of classes by the end of their first year on campus.

+SAT EWR between 530-580 OR ACT English + Writing between 37-45.

-Code 6 - English 100 + 102
+Code 6 - English 100 + English 102